Reforesting Hawai'i’s koa for future generations.

 While wood production is not the main objective, we did consider the eventual use of these trees as part of the program.

 Phase 2 Progeny Tests

-At Kapaoula, we extended our research to include Phase 2 of a series of long-term progeny tests.
+At Siglo Kapaoula, we extended our research to include Phase 2 of a series of long-term progeny tests.

-These pedigreed seedlings are from the best families identified in the most recent round of disease testing at HARC.
+These pedigreed seedlings are from the best families identified in the most recent round of disease testing at Hawaii Agriculture Research Centre (HARC) and collections from the windward (east) side of Hawai'i Island.
 Data collected from these test trees will be used to design our next seed orchard in 2025.

-A Model for Land Stewardship
+A Model for Commercial Native Forest Management

-Tavana, musician and songwriter from Hawaii, plays a koa guitar built by Taylor Guitars.
+Tavana, musician and songwriter from Hawai'i, plays a koa guitar built by Taylor Guitars.